 They typically do not hold up in high-traffic areas but they can be used in most homes.
 I don’t recommend using something that is so toxic when wet.

-Breathable Paint for Concrete and Brick Walls (Not Floors)
+Breathable Paints for Concrete and Brick Walls (Not Floors)

 Breathable silicate (mineral) paints are great for concrete and brick walls.
 This category of paint is made with silicate binders instead of acrylic.
 It bonds well to masonry.